lvnhmd/ni_robots/README.txt

 The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.
 The rest of the input is information pertaining to the robots that have been deployed.
 Each robot has two lines of input.
 The first line gives the robot's position, and the second line is a series of instructions telling the robot how to explore the plateau.
 The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the robot's orientation.
 OUTPUT
-The output for each rover should be its final co-ordinates and heading.
+The output for each robot should be its final co-ordinates and heading.
 INPUT AND OUTPUT
 Test Input:
 5 5